 A little bit more about me

 I received a M.A. in Secondary English Education and a B.A. in English Literature with a minor in Women’s and Gender Studies from the University of Nebraska – Lincoln.
-I also earned an M.S. in Clinical Mental Health Counseling from the University of Nebraska – Omaha.
+I earned an M.S. in Clinical Mental Health Counselling from the University of Nebraska – Omaha.
 I am also certified in Gottman Level 1 & 2.

 - Acceptance and Commitment Therapy (ACT)

 Certified with the BC Association of Clinical Counsellors: Registered Clinical Counsellor (RCC)#: 19485

 The people in my life have acknowledged my empathy and my sense of adventure.

 I’m proud of my move to Vancouver from Omaha, Nebraska.
 I had no clue what the city was like or what would be in store for me, and I have loved every moment.
 I’m also quite proud to be able to deeply understand addiction and recovery.

 My career path started in education.
 I had hopes of becoming a high school English teacher; however, my path led me straight to teaching in a middle school, and I found myself derailed and dissatisfied.
 My biggest takeaway was that the issues that students have at school primarily come from systemic issues and a lack of mental health treatment and support, and I wanted to make change where I felt it mattered most.

 My first favorite is My Antonia by Willa Cather.
 It’s stunning and, most importantly, it’s the epitome of my home state, Nebraska.
 The other is Infinite Jest by David Foster Wallce, because I love great writing and I love to laugh.